Joe Sugg: Strictly Come Dancing: The Live Tour! 2019

 Sugg, along with his professional dance partner Dianne Buswell, appeared in the Strictly Come Dancing Live! tour during January and February 2019.
 The pair made Strictly Live Tour history by winning 25 shows in a row against six other couples, later becoming the overall tour winners having won 28 of the 29 shows.

 Strictly Come Dancing: The Official Podcast

-In August 2019, it was announced that Sugg would be taking over as co-host of the show's official podcast.
+In August 2019, it was announced that Sugg would be taking over as co-host of the show's official podcast, which he presented until 2023.

 2019 Christmas special

 On 5 November 2019, it was announced that Sugg would be participating in the 2019 Christmas special episode.
 A week later it was revealed that he would be dancing with Dianne Buswell, as he did in series 16 of the show.

 Personal life

 Sugg has been in a relationship with Dianne Buswell, his dance partner from Strictly Come Dancing, since late 2018.
-The couple confirmed that they were living together in August 2019.
-In February 2021, they revealed that they had bought a house together.
+The couple confirmed that they were living together in August 2019, and in February 2021, they revealed that they had bought a house together.
+In September 2025, the couple announced that they were expecting their first child, a son.